snwh/moka-icon-theme/README.md

 Moka Icon Theme
 ===============

-Moka is a stylized Linux desktop icon set, and the titular icon theme of the [Moka Project](http://snwh.org/moka/).
-They are designed to be clear, simple and consistent.
+Moka is a stylized Linux desktop icon set, designed to be clear, simple and consistent.

 Moka Icon Theme (the icon assets and sources) are licensed under a [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/legalcode) license.